 CLASS RECEPTIONS & DINNERS: There will be a catered all-class reception for each guest speaker immediately following their Thursday lecture.
 This will give you an opportunity to interact with the speakers who are experts in their chosen fields.
 In addition, I will take groups of students to dinner throughout the quarter following the reception.
-The dinners will begin the first week in February, may also include the guest speakers, and will be a unique experience!
+The dinners may include the guest speakers, and will be a unique experience!
 Check the dinner group list that will be handed out in class for the week and day that you are scheduled to attend dinner.